Transient acantholytic dermatosis

-Grover disease is a skin condition affecting the chest and back.
-It is also known as
+Transient acantholytic dermatosis is a skin condition affecting the chest and back.
+It can be transient, as the name suggests, but may also relapse or become chronic/persistent.
+Transient acantholytic dermatosis is also known as Grover disease.

-Grover disease most often affects men over 50.
+Transient acantholytic dermatosis most often affects men over 50.
 It is less common in women or younger people.
-It is more common in those who are unwell in some way, but can arise in quite healthy people as well.
+It is common in those who are unwell in some way, but can arise in quite healthy people as well.

-Grover diseaes often starts quite suddenly and is more common in winter than in summer.
+Transient acantholytic dermatosis often starts quite suddenly.
+It is more common in winter than in summer.
 It results in small red, bumpy spots (papules) on the central back, mid chest and occasionally elsewhere.
-Although frequently itchy, it may cause no symptoms.
+Although frequently itchy, transient acantholytic dermatosis may cause no symptoms.
 The spots may be blistered, crusted or eroded.
 There may be slight bleeding.

-Sometimes, Grover disease can be complicated by the development of dermatitis, usually in a nummular pattern i.e with round or oval-shaped plaques.
+Sometimes, transient acantholytic dermatosis can be complicated by the development of dermatitis, usually in a discoid pattern i.e with round or oval-shaped plaques.
 These tend to present as larger itchy patches with a dry surface, and the rash may spread to affect other areas of the body.

-Dermatologists may make the diagnosis of Grover disease from the appearance of the rash, but a skin biopsy may be necessary to confirm it.
-The pathology of Grover disease is characteristic, with acantholysis (separated skin cells) with or without dyskeratosis (abnormal rounded skin cells).
+Transient acantholytic dermatosis is usually diagnosed clinically, but a skin biopsy may be necessary.
+The pathology of transient acantholytic dermatosis is characteristic, with acantholysis (separated skin cells) with or without dyskeratosis (abnormal rounded skin cells).

-Most cases of Grover disease last six to twelve months.
-Occasionally it may persist for longer, or come and go, often with a seasonal variation.
+The duration of transient acantholytic dermatosis is variable—from days to decades.
+Most cases last six to twelve months.
+It can come and go, often with a seasonal variation.

-There is no curative treatment for Grover disease, but the following suggestions may be helpful.
+There is no curative treatment for transient acantholytic dermatosis, but the following suggestions may be helpful.

 - Apply a mild topical steroid such as hydrocortisone in a cool lotion.
 It can be applied frequently to the affected areas to relieve itching.